How two PTBO homeowners ‘electrified’ their homes

 An EnerGuide assessment is required to access incentives.
 Learn more at greenup.on.ca/home-energy.

-Enbridge Gas Distribution is Canada’s largest gas distribution utility and one of the fastest growing in North America.
-Enbridge Gas Distribution and its affiliates serve about 2 million customers in central and eastern Ontario, southwestern Quebec and parts of northern New York State.
-Delivering energy for over 160 years, Enbridge Gas Distribution added more than 40,000 new customers in 2010....
+Enbridge Gas Inc. is Canada’s largest gas distribution utility and one of the fastest growing in North America.
+Enbridge Gas Inc. and its affiliates serve about 2 million customers in central and eastern Ontario....